grantbergland/phase-1-javascript-project-mode/phase-1-javascript-project-mode/README (1).md

    you would like to use an API that requires a key, please consult with your instructor on how to protect that key. **NEVER push your API key to github!**

-2. Your entire app must run on a single page.
-There should be NO redirects or reloads.
+X 2.
+Your entire app must run on a single page.
+There should be NO redirects.
 In other words, your project will contain a single HTML file.

-3. Use at least 3 distinct [event listeners][event-listeners] (3 events of different
-   types) that enable interactivity.
-What this means is that, if you had 3 click events, that would only count as 1 distinct event and you would need to add at least 2 more.
-Think search or filter functionality, toggling dark/light mode, upvoting posts, etc. Each of your event listeners should also have its own unique callback function.
-These must be added using JavaScript's .addEventListener() method.
-Events embedded into HTML elements and CSS will not count toward the total.
-Please ask your instructor if you have questions regarding this requirement.
+X 3.
+Use at least 3 unique [event-listeners][] that enable interactivity.
+Think search or filter functionality, toggling dark/light mode, upvoting posts, etc. Each of your event listeners should have its own unique callback function.

-4. Your project must implement at least one instance of array iteration using available array methods (`map`, `forEach`, `filter`, etc).
+NO 4.
+Your project must implement at least one instance of array iteration using available array methods (`map`, `forEach`, `filter`, etc).
 Manipulating your API data in some way should present an opportunity to implement your array iteration.

-5. Follow good coding practices.
+X 5.
+Follow good coding practices.
 Keep your code DRY (Do not repeat yourself) by utilizing functions to abstract repetitive code.

 ### Stretch Goals